The New Public Charge Rule – What You Need to Know

 Does the public charge test apply to Green Card holders when they apply to become naturalized U.S. citizens?

 No. There is no public charge test for Green Card holders when they apply for naturalization or when they renew their Green Cards.
-However, Green Card holders who receive benefits and who have taken a trip outside the U.S. of over 6 months should get legal advice before applying for U.S. citizenship.
+However, Green Card holders who receive benefits should try to limit trips outside the U.S. to less than 6 months (in a single trip).
+Green Card holders who receive benefits and have taken a trip outside the U.S. of over 6 months should get legal advice before applying for U.S. citizenship.